aglorenz/Python-Projects/README.md

 ## [Inheritance (3.9.4)](https://github.com/aglorenz/Python-Projects/tree/main/Inheritance)
 Demonstrate Classes, Inheritance, and a parameterized class constructor.

+**What I learned**
+* The distinction between Class Attributes and Instance Attributes.
+An Instance will have access to a Class attribute as long as the name of the Instance attribute (initialized with the __init__ method) is not the same as Class attribute.

 ## [Polymorphism (3.9.4)](https://github.com/aglorenz/Python-Projects/tree/main/Polymorphism)
 * Create two classes (Automobile, Airplane) that inherit from a parent (Vehicle) class.
 * Ensure the parent class has at least one method.